 Install the device driver before plugging the VWIRE 305 into your computer for the first time.
 You will need the device driver properly installed before you can connect to the VWIRE 305 via USB.

-To install the device driver using the Device Configuration Utility, select GRANITE > VWIRE 305.
-Click the Install the USB driver link and follow the prompts.
+To install the device driver using Device Configuration Utility, select Granite > VWIRE 305.
+Click Install USB Driver and follow the prompts.

 TIP:

 Driver installation is optional for computers running Windows 10 and later.

 8.2 Operating systems